mildbyte/minesweeper-sweeper/README.md

 ***The solver***

-`solveBoard` applies `backtrackCell` to every empty cell on the board.
+`backtrackBoard` applies `backtrackCell` to every empty cell on the board.
-`backtrackCell`sets the cell to either having or not having a mine and calls `analyzeBoard` on every variant.
+`backtrackCell`sets the cell to either having or not having a mine and calls `solveBoard` on every variant.
 If both variants are valid, we cannot know for sure whether the cell is dangerous.
 If both are invalid, whatever assumption brought us to this position is invalid.
 Otherwise, the not-invalid variant has to be valid and whatever results we got from making that assumption are returned.
 It